-The NMFS, NPFMC, and ADFG have processes, committees and groups that allow potential coastal zone developments and issues to be brought to formal review as well as the Council and BOF meetings, the NPFMC has established a Community Engagement Committee (CEC) to identify and recommend strategies for the Council to provide effective community engagement with rural and Alaska Native communities.
-The Alaska Fisheries Science Centre have recently produced a report - the Annual Community Engagement and Participation Overview (ACEPO) which will be updated annually and provides social and economic information at the community level for those fishing communities which as substantially dependent on, or engaged in, the North Pacific Groundfish and Crab fisheries.
-Furthermore, Advisory Committees (AC) are local "grass roots" citizen groups intended to provide a local voice for the collection and expression of public opinions and recommendations on matters relating to the management of fish and wildlife resources in

-Alaska.
-ADFG staff regularly attends the AC meetings in their respective geographic areas to provide information to the public and hear local opinions on fisheries related activities.
+The NMFS, the Council, and ADFG have processes, committees and groups that allow potential coastal zone developments and issues to be brought to formal review as well as the Council and BOF meetings, the Council has established a Community Engagement Committee (CEC) to identify and recommend strategies for the Council to provide effective community engagement with rural and Alaska Native communities.
+The Alaska Fisheries Science Centre have recently produced a report - the Annual Community Engagement and Participation Overview, which will be updated annually and provides social and economic information at the community level for those fishing communities which as substantially dependent on, or engaged in, the North Pacific Groundfish and Crab fisheries.
+Furthermore, Advisory Committees are local "grass roots" citizen groups intended to provide a local voice for the collection and expression of public opinions and recommendations on matters relating to the management of fish and wildlife resources in Alaska.
+ADFG staff regularly attends the Advisory Committee meetings in their respective geographic areas to provide information to the public and hear local opinions on fisheries related activities.

-The coastal zone is monitored as part of the coastal management process using physical, chemical, biological, economic and social parameters.
-Involvement include federal and state agencies and programs including the U.S. Forest Service, U.S. Fish and Wildlife Service, NMFS Pacific Marine Environmental Lab (PMEL), the Alaska Department of Environmental Conservation (ADEC) Division of Water, ADFG Habitat Division, the AFSC's "Ecosystem Monitoring and Assessment Program", The NMFS' Habitat Conservation Division (HCD) and their Essential Fish Habitats (EFH) monitoring and protection program, the U.S. Coast Guard, the NMFS Alaska Regional Office's Restricted Access Management Program (RAM), the Alaska National Interest Lands Conservation Act (ANILCA) federal agencies cooperation directive, and the Department of Natural Resources (DNR) Office of Project Management and Permitting (OPMP) coordinating the review of large scale projects in the state of Alaska.
+The coastal zone is monitored as part of the coastal management process using physical, chemical, biological, economic, and social parameters.
+Involvement include federal and state agencies and programs, including the U.S. Forest Service, USFWS, NMFS Pacific Marine Environmental Lab, the Alaska Department of Environmental Conservation Division of Water, ADFG Habitat Division, the AFSC's "Ecosystem Monitoring and Assessment Program", NMFS's Habitat Conservation Division and their EFH monitoring and protection program, the USCG, the NMFS Alaska Regional Office's Restricted Access Management Program, the Alaska National Interest Lands Conservation Act federal agencies cooperation directive, and the Department of Natural Resources Office of Project Management and Permitting coordinating the review of large scale projects in the State of Alaska.

-In managing the Alaska pollock fishery, NMFS, in conjunction with the NPFMC and ADFG, participate in coastal area management-related issues through processes established by the NEPA.
+In managing the Alaska pollock fishery, NMFS, in conjunction with the Council and ADFG, participate in coastal area managementrelated issues through processes established by the NEPA.
 NEPA requires that all federal agencies' funding or permitting decisions be made with full consideration of the impact to the natural and human environment.
 An environmental review process is required that includes a risk evaluation and evaluation of alternatives including a "no action" alternative.

-The NPFMC and the BOF system was designed so that fisheries management decisions were made at the regional level to allow input from affected stakeholders.
-NPFMC meetings are open, and public testimony is taken on issues prior to deliberations and final decisions.
+The Council and the BOF system was designed so that fisheries management decisions were made at the regional level to allow input from affected stakeholders.
+Council meetings are open, and public testimony is taken on issues prior to deliberations and final decisions.
 In so doing, the management organizations within Alaska and their management processes take into account the rights of coastal fishing communities and their customary practices to the extent compatible with sustainable development.
-Initiatives, such as CEC and ACEPO, enhance community engagement.
+Initiatives, such as CEC and Annual Community Engagement and Participation Overview, enhance community engagement.

-ADFG participates in land use review process that include land use planning, permit and lease reviews for activities on State land and waters, and reviewing land disposal that may affect fish and wildlife and public use of these resources.
-ADFG staff also review proposed land development activities on federal lands under the Alaska National Interest Lands Conservation Act (ANICILA) on Actions under the Alaska Native Claims Settlement Act (ANCSA).
-ADFG also participate AC meetings where information can be shared and local opinions on fisheries related matters can be sought.
+ADFG participates in land use review process that include land use planning, permit, and lease reviews for activities on State land and waters and reviewing land disposal that may affect fish and wildlife and public use of these resources.
+ADFG staff also review proposed land development activities on federal lands under the Alaska National Interest Lands Conservation Act on Actions under the Alaska Native Claims Settlement Act.
+ADFG also participate Advisory Committee meetings where information can be shared and local opinions on fisheries related matters can be sought.

-NOAA has set up their policy and procedures for compliance with NEPA which explicitly sets out NEPA procedures in relations to fisheries (NEPA, 2005).
+NOAA has set up their policy and procedures for compliance with NEPA which explicitly sets out NEPA procedures in relations to fisheries (NEPA 2005).
 The NMFS Alaska region websites also includes all the on-going EFH consultations in relation to coastal development proposals.